brunorijsman/dske-python/docs/dske-protocol.md

 Our code doesn't to this.
 Instead, clients are identified by their name which is unique within the scope of the entire network.

-## Local distributor

-The IETF draft contains the concept of a local distributor, which sits between the hub and the client.
-Our code does not implement local distributors.

 ## Future enhancements